 The LAV's role within a larger Marine expeditionary unit or MEU is to conduct security, recon, and screening missions for a larger force along with some independent operations.
 The military occupational specialty for the job of LAV crewman is MOS 0313.
 It's considered a primary MOS.

 LAV crewmen must have gunnery skills to operate the LAV weapons.
 These include the 25 mm chain gun, the coaxial and pintle-mounted 7.62 mm machine guns, and thermal optics on the LAV-25 variant.
 They're typically well-trained in security and recon missions as well.
 Non-commissioned officers can be assigned both as LAV vehicle commanders and LAV 25 gunners.

 The three-member LAV crew includes the LAV Driver, who maintains the LAV engine and hull components.
-He or she drives and operates the vehicle and maintains the vehicle as a stable platform from which the gunner can engage targets.
+They drive and operate the vehicle and maintain the vehicle as a stable platform from which the gunner can engage targets.
 The LAV gunner maintains the turret and components of the LAV weaponry and employs its weapons.
 The LAV commander supervises all maintenance and operations of the LAV, as well as assuming leadership and responsibility for the vehicle and the crew as a whole.
 An additional four passengers wear combat gear.

 Initial Training for MOS 0313